-The Muhammad Ali Projects seeks to place the cold cast bronze bust of the young boxer-turned-social-activist in boxing clubs, community centers, schools and colleges to promote his lifelong message of civil rights, nonviolence and conscientious objection.
+The Muhammad Ali Project seeks to exhabit the cold cast bronze bust of the young boxer-turned-social-activist in boxing clubs, community centers, schools and colleges to promote his lifelong message of civil rights, nonviolence and conscientious objection.

 In refusing induction into the armed services, he said the following: “Why should they ask me to put on a uniform and go ten thousand miles from home and drop bombs and bullets on brown people in Vietnam while so-called Negro people in Louisville are treated like dogs and denied simple human rights?

 No, I am not going ten thousand miles from home to help murder and burn another poor nation simply to continue the domination of white slave masters of the darker people the world over.
 This is the day when such evils must come to an end.
 I have been warned that to take such a stand would put my prestige in jeopardy and could cause me to lose millions of dollars which should accrue to me as the champion.

 But I have said it once and I will say it again.
 The real enemy of my people is right here.
 I will not disgrace my religion, my people or myself by becoming a tool to enslave those who are fighting for their own justice, freedom and equality.